rayon-rs/rayon-hash/README.md

 split into parallel jobs.
 With the custom types in `rayon-hash`, we can instead read the raw hash table directly, for much better performance.

+This crate currently requires `rustc 1.21.0` or greater.

 ## Known limitations

 Some compromises have been made to let this work on stable Rust, compared to